wifisensing/PicoScenes-Manual/source/scenarios.rst

 PicoScenes provide low-level controls for QCA9300 in terms of carrier frequency, sampling rate, and manual Rx-gain.

 - Carrier Frequency: QCA9300 hardware can actually operate in [2.2 - 2.9] GHz and [4.4 - 6.1] GHz range.
 Users can use ``--freq`` option to specify it, *e.g.*, ``--freq 2300e6``.
-- Bandwidth: PicoScenes supports altering an ordinary 20 MHz CBW channel (HT20) to 2.5/5/7.5/10 ... /30 MHz actual sampling rate, and 5/10/15/20 ...
-60 MHz actual sampling rate for an ordinary 40 MHz CBW channel (HT40+/-).
+- Bandwidth: PicoScenes supports altering an ordinary 20 MHz CBW channel (HT20) to 2.5/5/7.5/10../30 MHz actual sampling rate, and 5/10/15/20..60 MHz actual sampling rate for an ordinary 40 MHz CBW channel (HT40+/-).
 Users can use  ``--rate`` option to specify it, *e.g.*, ``--rate 5e6``.
 - Rx-Gain: PicoScenes supports overriding the automatic gain control (AGC) on QCA9300 with manual GC within a range of [0 - 66] dBm.
 Users can use ``--rx-gain`` to specify it, *e.g.*, ``--rx-gain 40``.
+- AGC: Users can re-activate AGC for QCA9300 by option ``--agc``.

 .. _interoperability:
 Interoperability among SDR and COTS NICs